Common Life Safety Code Violations - Inspect Point

 Safety Leadership Through Building Codes

 The NFPA 101 is a list that is more comprehensive than you may have realized, or even imagined.
-But following these rules and regulations are no laughing matter.
-Adhering to these life safety codes and standards are part of the responsibilities of owning a building or business.
-Keeping the residents or employees safe should be an owner’s number one priority, and that’s why the NFPA made this code.
+But following these rules and regulations is no laughing matter.
+Adhering to life safety codes and standards is part of the responsibility of owning a building or running a business.
+Keeping your residents or employees safe should be your number one priority–that’s why the NFPA made this code.

 These are the most common causes for life safety code violations, but they are far from the only ones, so take a look at the full PDF, or check out some of the NFPA’s YouTube channel for tips on adhering to these codes.
 Most of all, be sure to keep up with regular, complete inspections.